Rational Vs. Emotional — Jealousy Part 2

-These are reasonable sounding but they’re not the real reasons.
+These points are reasonable sounding but they’re not the real reasons.
 First there were raw, intense feelings.
 Then, justifying beliefs follow up to support them.
 So any discussion at this level isn’t touching the real topic.
 Jealousy is tricking you.
 It’s dug in as fuck.
 You think it has any intention of being swayed by a reasoned debate on the relative truth or accuracy of what’s sacred, what’s pragmatic, or who’s worthy of what interactions?
 C’mon.

 The only real way to address Jealousy is from the emotional side.
 Visceral, intense, irrational.

 This is the bad news, and the good news.
-We can’t hide behind attempts to convince our partner, “God doesn’t want you to do this,” out of fear that somehow it’s not enough that we don’t want them to do it.
+We can’t hide behind our urgent attempts to convince our partner, “God doesn’t want you to do this,” out of fear that somehow it’s not enough that we don’t want them to do it.
 That somehow our feelings alone are not a sufficiently compelling reason.

 In my book, that’s the only reason that matters.
 It’s the only relevant fact.